DaviDokuro/Space2D/README.md

 * FRAMEHEIGHT - The vertical windowed frame resolution, 1080 for a 1080p window.
 * FRAMEINTERVAL - The number of frames to skip when recording.
 When simulating at low speeds, changing this value can save a lot of drive space.
 It can be thought of as a timelapse of your simulation.
 Setting this to 1 will take a screenshot every frame.
 * CAPTUREDFRAMES - The number of frames to capture before disabling screencap.
 FRAMEINTERVAL * CAPTUREDFRAMES will tell you the runtime of the simulation.
 * VSYNC - Syncronize framerate with display refresh rate.
-Disabled by default, can be toggled at runtime with F10.
+Enabled by default, can be toggled at runtime with F10.
 * SCREENCAP - Boolean value to determine if screenshots will be taken or not.
 * COLLISION - Boolean value to determine if the algorythm checks for collisions.
-Currently, the code only checks for hitboxes and doesn't check for path intersection.
-It's pretty useless during large simulations, but is fun to play with at a smaller scale.
+I recently added a collision function that scales with speed, but it is a bit overzealous at high speeds.
+Use with caution.
 * MULTITHREADED - Boolean to determine if it uses java's default thread management or to spawn a thread for each core.
-Can be changed at runtime by pressing M.
+Can be toggled at runtime by pressing M. NOTE: Multithreading still has issues with frame pacing.
+It tends to stabalize after a while, but can sometimes take a minute or two.
+Best to enable multithreading when fps is below 10 or so.
 * speed - The speed of simulation, in seconds per frame.
-Can be toggled at runtime with + or - on the numpad.
+Default value is 10 minutes per frame (600 seconds).
+Can be adjusted at runtime with + or - on the numpad.
 * scale - The scale of the view, in pixels per meter.
 Can be changed at runtime with scroll wheel.
 * screenshotFolder - Path to where you want screenshots saved.
 * projectName - Folder to save images in.
 Images will be saved in screenshotFolder + projectName + "/", eg. D:/Phys Sim/SolarSystem2/